iconincar/isotope-docs/user/using-unity.md

 ::: warning
 When using touch screens with Unity's multiple displays feature, a critical bug was fixed in Unity LTS version 2022.3.15f1.
 If you experience problems with touch input not being received (and you've run the [touch setup process](/admin/touch-setup)) then make sure you are not using an older version of Unity before this fix was applied.
 :::

+## Audio Devices

+There is a bug in all Unity versions where Unity will send audio to the first audio device it finds instead of the default audio device.
+This issue is reportedly slated to be fixed in the 2023.3 LTS release and may be [tracked here](https://issuetracker.unity3d.com/issues/linux-no-audio-output-when-playing-audio).

+For testing purposes, one workaround is to open the web console, select a different audio device, and then select the desired audio device again.
+Unity audio should start coming out of the desired device.
+Because this workaround requires manual intervention, it is only suitable for testing purposes.

+A more permanent workaround is to simply disable all audio devices except the desired one, after which Unity has no choice but to use the desired device.
+Your system administrator may use the [`force-single-audio-device`](/admin/configuration#wireplumber) configuration option to implement this workaround.